Nest conservation program

 * Public Hatchling Releases will be announced the morning of at 6 a.m.
 No post will be made if no hatchling release is occurring that morning.
 Please engage on our Facebook page for the latest information .

 Later this year, we are going to completely renovate and expand our hospital.
-When it is completed in 2021, our new veterinary clinic will include a surgical suite, treatment area, lead-lined x-ray room, and a blood work station.
+When it is completed in 2022, our new veterinary clinic will include a surgical suite, treatment area, a lead-lined x-ray room, and a blood work station.
 There will be a ground-to-ceiling viewing window into our treatment room/surgical suite which will allow for our visitors to watch treatments and procedures.
-Mark your calendars for summer 2021 to come check out our new hospital!
+Mark your calendars for summer 2022 to come check out our new hospital!

 Patient needs can range from minor treatments to major surgery and long term care.
 Be a part of the journey through patient adoption.